deeDude/angular-json-tree/README.md

 ## Why I created this:

-I was searching for a way to easily display the JSON results from an API endpoint, in a user friendly way.
+I was searching for a way to easily display,in a user friendly way, the JSON results from an API endpoint.
 The objects were dynamic and followed no uniform pattern.
 Thus I created this AngularJS directive.
-Given the above input (from Usage), it would produce an expandable object similar to:
+Given the above input (from Usage), you can see below the final result produced by this directive:

 ![Example Output](readme/example_output.png)